Are We There Yet? A Brief Survey of Music Emotion Prediction Datasets, Models and Outstanding Challenges: Challenges and future directions

 In addition, many datasets have a cultural bias, meaning that they are annotated by people from the same culture, often simply because of the locality of the experiment or language constraints.
 However, it has been established that people from different countries or cultural backgrounds have different perceptions of emotion for the same music fragment \cite{lee2021cross}.
 For instance, \cite{koh2022merp} have raters from both the US as well as India, and see a significant difference in their annotations.
 HKU956 \cite{hu2022detecting} go even further and include the rater's responses to a personality test: `Ten Item Personality Measure'.
 In future work, one could develop datasets annotated by annotators from different cultural backgrounds, that include this information about the raters.
 The personalized nature of emotion ratings can cause a low inter-rater reliability, a metric of agreement between raters often calculated using Cronbach's Alpha \cite{bland1997statistics}.

 \textbf{Noisy labels} When creating datasets, an additional challenge arises: it can be hard to identify the emotion perceived from music, especially when working with valence and arousal models.
-In fact, Russel's model \cite{russell1980circumplex} included a third dimension: dominance.
+In fact, Russell's model \cite{russell1980circumplex} included a third dimension: dominance.
 This dimension is typically omitted because of the ambiguity in annotation.
 In general, categorical models, although less precise, are often easier to annotate \cite{song2016perceived}.
 This personal variability and ambiguity in emotion labels introduces noise in dataset labels, causing low inter-rater reliability, and making it challenging to train accurate and reliable MER models.
+In addition, some emotion representations are prone to more noise.
+For instance, the MTG-Jamendo dataset \cite{bogdanov2019mtg} offers a large number of freely assigned tags, making it suitable for exploring a wide range of emotions, but the lack of a controlled annotation process can lead to noisy data, as there may be synonyms of emotion terms.

 Machine learning models may also offer useful techniques to deal with noisy labels, as discussed in the survey by \cite{song2022learning}.
 These could include Noisy Graph Cleaning (NGC) \cite{wu2021ngc}, Joint Training with Co-Regularization (JoCoR) \cite{wei2020combating}, and Robust Curriculum Learning (RoCL) \cite{zhou2020robust}.